Big B's Backyard

 The Overnight Pork Butt: A Lesson in Patience

-If you are new to BBQ and want a guaranteed success, start with a Pork Butt (which is actually the upper shoulder of the hog).
+If you are new to BBQ and want a win, start with a Pork Butt.
+It’s actually the upper shoulder of the hog.
 It is incredibly forgiving.
-Because it is packed with intramuscular fat and thick bands of collagen, it is almost impossible to dry out, even if your temperature fluctuates during the cook.
+This cut is packed with fat and thick bands of collagen.
+That means it is almost impossible to dry out, even if your temperature moves around during the cook.

 Preparation